citp/privacy-policy-historical/b/bl/bla/blackmilkclothing.com.md

 #### Changes to Privacy Policy

-If Black Milk Clothing decides to change our Privacy Policy, we will post those changes on this page, and update the Privacy Policy modification date below.
+If BlackMilk Clothing decides to change our Privacy Policy, we will post those changes on this page, and update the Privacy Policy modification date below.

 This policy was last modified in July 2012.